Windows Server 2008: Platform Update

 On October 27, 2009, Microsoft released the Platform Update for Windows Server 2008 and Windows Vista.
 It backports several APIs and libraries introduced in Windows Server 2008 R2 and Windows 7 to Windows Server 2008 and Windows Vista, including the Ribbon API, DirectX 11, the XPS library, the Windows Automation API and the Portable Device Platform.
 A supplemental update was released in 2011 to provide improvements and bug fixes.

 Internet Explorer 9

 Windows Server 2008 shipped with Internet Explorer 7, the same version that shipped with Windows Vista.
-The last supported version of Internet Explorer for Windows Server 2008 was Internet Explorer 9, released in 2011.
+The last version of Internet Explorer for Windows Server 2008 was Internet Explorer 9, released on March 14, 2011.
 Internet Explorer 9 was continually updated with cumulative monthly update rollups until support for Internet Explorer 9 on Windows Server 2008 ended on January 14, 2020.
 IE9 continued to receive updates as long as the operating system was with Extended Security Updates until January 10, 2023 for non-Azure customers and January 9, 2024 for Azure customers respectively and January 2026 for Premium Assurance customers.

 .NET Framework

-The latest supported version of the .NET Framework officially is version 4.6, released on October 15, 2015.
+The latest supported version of the .NET Framework officially is version 4.6, released on July 20, 2015.